technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // someAnimals.sort(\.name, \.age, \.weight)
 //                  ^~~~~~
 ```
-I'm not actually sure if this example is different from the `zip` one.
-I feel
+This example might seem similar to the `zip` one, but is actually different in
-there is some difference because in this case Variadic Generics are not used
+that in this case Variadic Generics are not used"directly" in the function
-"directly" in the function signature, but instead to construct another type that
+signature, but instead to construct another type that depends on them i.e.
-depends on them i.e. `KeyPath<Element, T>`.
+`KeyPath<Element, T>`.
 \
 \
 Reference: [Emulating variadic generics in Swift @ Swift Forums](https://forums.swift.org/t/emulating-variadic-generics-in-swift/20046)